 If you are growing your plant outside of soil in a log or on a rock, you can use a spray bottle and mist the plant in place of watering with a hose or watering can.

 Bromeliad Temperature Needs:

-Bromeliads can tolerate a wide range of temperature.
+Bromeliads can tolerate a wide range of temperatures.
 They can grow outdoors during the winter months or during the hot summer days.

-However, since these plants are native to the tropics and subtropics, humidity is important.
-If your home or the place where you are keeping the plants is dry, try and mist them at least once a week.
+However, since these tropical plants are native to the tropics and subtropics, the humidity level is important.
+Unless you live in a tropical climate, if your home or the place where you are keeping the plants is dry, try and mist them at least once a week.
 You may also grow them over a tray filled with pebbles and water to increase the humidity.